densify-dev/helm-charts/charts/container-optimization-data-forwarder/README.md

 ## Introduction

-This chart deploys the Densify Container Optimization Data Forwarder, which is scheduled to collect data from a Prometheus server and sends it to a Densify instance for analysis.
+This chart deploys the Densify Container Optimization Data Forwarder, which collects data from a Prometheus server and forwards it to a Densify instance for analysis.

 ## Details